 Add a wall of bookshelves around a window or doorway:

 Bookshelves can help define the focal point of the room.
 Use built-in bookshelves as a frame for a beautiful view.
-They call attention the areas of your home that you most want to be noticed.
+Call attention the areas of your home that you most want to be noticed this way.
 Personalize them with family mementos and favorite objects to make them come alive, even when the window blinds are shut.

 Construct a built-in bookcase around a fireplace for warmth and personality:

 Bookshelves as a fireplace surround are a traditional way to frame a fireplace.
-Bookshelves help solidify the fireplace as the focal point of the room.
-Similar to the way that built-ins can be used to draw attention to a beautiful view.
+The bookshelves help solidify the fireplace as the focal point of the room.
 Use cabinet doors over the lower shelves to conceal storage areas that you don’t necessarily want in public view.
-Use the open shelves for favorite treasures, art, photos and, of course, books.
+Use the open shelves for favorite treasures, art, photos, and, of course, books.
 When combined with the warm glow of the hearth, they create a very cozy and inviting space.